trussworks/terraform-aws-lambda-ecr-scan/README.md

 This module has been deprecated and is no longer maintained.
 Should you need to continue to use it, please fork the repository.
 Thank you.

 ## terraform-aws-lambda-ecr-scan

-This module has been deprecated and is no longer maintained.
-Should you need to continue to use it, please fork the repository.
-Thank you.

 Creates a Lambda function with associated role and policies to parse ECR image scan findings.

 ## Usage